Willyb15/Data-Science-Python/Week1/intro_git_lec.md

 of all files that the Git repository is actually responsible for tracking.
 The `git add` command above will put files into the index the first time it is run on a file, and from then on out will only note changes to the file (i.e. what's different from the last time it was commited).
-For example, if I already run a `git add` on the `my_file.txt` above, then that `git add my_file.txt` command would have added only changes to that file since the last commit.
+For example, if I had already run a `git add` on the `my_file.txt` above, then that `git add my_file.txt` command would have added only changes to that file since the last commit.
 If I had already added `my_file.txt` to the index but not made changes to it